- Time limit: 1.00 s

 The groups will come to you one after another, and you know for each group the number of rooms it requires.
-You always assign a group to the first hotel that has enough rooms.
+You always assign a group to the first hotel having enough rooms.
 After this, the number of free rooms in the hotel decreases.

 The first input line contains two integers $n$ and $m$: the number of hotels and the number of groups.
 The hotels are numbered $1,2,\ldots,n$.